 In a recent exchange of comments on How to Tell If a Job Interview Went Well, the subject of how soon and how often to call an employer after an interview came up.
 One of my wonderful readers, CE (who recently got a job herself), was helping comfort someone anxiously waiting to hear whether she got the job.

-Speaking specifically to the question of how often to call, CE wrote:
+Speaking specifically to the question of how often to call an interviewer or hiring manager post interview, CE wrote:

 I once got a job because the hiring manager said they would hire me if I quit calling them all the time.
 They said I was persistent, and they hired me!
 While I wouldn’t recommend that to anyone, I would recommend that you call the prospective employer back to check on the status.
 Anyone else agree with this or do you have another opinion?

 Glad you asked, CE.
 I covered this a while back in After an Interview: Can Weekly Follow Up Calls and Emails Help Get You the Job?
 But since this question comes up so often, I figured it was worth discussing post-interview follow-ups again in a new post.

 Here’s a quick summary of salient points.
 I hope they will help ease at least some of the waiting pain.
 Whether you decide to write or call an employer after an interview, good to know what the hiring manager might be thinking:

 - Thank you notes are a great first follow-up step.
 While I have hired folks who never sent one, it is a good positive initial follow-up contact and leaves a nice impression.
 (Although it can also leave a bad impression, so be polite and professional.)